Capuchin Day Centre

 maternity packs

-Food and Meal services
+Food and Meal Services

 We serve approximately 350 guests for breakfast and 700 people for dinner each day and distribute over 1450 food parcels each week.

-Medical and Hygiene services
+Medical and Hygiene Services

 Our onsite team of clinical professionals supports the health and well-being of homeless people.
 We also provide washing and showering facilities, haircuts and clean clothes.

-Family Support services
+Family Support Services

 From infant packs with baby formula and nappies, to children’s toys, school bags and books, we help ease the broader needs of families in food poverty.
 These essential interventions are complemented by health-related supports from our onsite clinical team and initiatives that promote social inclusion by our family support service.